mem0ai/mem0/README.md

 ### Graph Memory
 To initialize Graph Memory you'll need to set up your configuration with graph store providers.
 Currently, we support FalkorDB and Neo4j as a graph store providers.
-You can setup [FalkorDB](https://www.falkordb.com/) or [Neo4j](https://neo4j.com/) locally or use the hosted [FalkorDB Cloud](https://app.falkordb.cloud/) or [Neo4j AuraDB](https://neo4j.com/product/auradb/).
+You can set up [FalkorDB](https://www.falkordb.com/) or [Neo4j](https://neo4j.com/) locally or use the hosted [FalkorDB Cloud](https://app.falkordb.cloud/) or [Neo4j AuraDB](https://neo4j.com/product/auradb/).
 Moreover, you also need to set the version to `v1.1` (*prior versions are not supported*).
 Here's how you can do it: